 - Create a plan for distributing the SOP to employees and training them in the procedure.
 Regular trainings -- in addition to the initial orientation training -- are beneficial and ensure all employees know and understand the most up-to-date procedures.

 Standard operating procedures enable organizations to gain a better understanding of their business process and identify areas that need improvement.
 Reasons to use a SOP include:

-- assists in training employees;
+- Assisting in training employees

-- guarantees compliance standards are met;
+- Guaranteeing compliance standards are met

-- ensures the safety of all employees; and
+- Ensuring the safety of all employees

-- avoids potential manufacturing failures.
+- Avoiding potential manufacturing failures

 SOPs are still needed even when other published methods are available.
 The SOP should describe the procedure in more detail than the published content, as well as explain any differences between the SOP and the published method.

 The SOP will fail if employees do not follow it.
 Management, specifically the direct supervisor, should monitor use of the standard operating procedure to ensure it is being properly employed and maintained.